 Another great device that is used within this location is the building’s CCTV.
 Not only does Myers look very scary when captured on the monitors looking for Laurie, but he even sees where Laurie is through seeing her on the CCTV screens.
 They help to direct him in the right direction when he’s looking for her.
 Also, the CCTV monitors act as a third eye for the audience.
 One scene shows where Myers is headed, but a moment later it shows a nurse heading in the same direction and possibly to her doom.
 The CCTV has just been utilised as another way of adding suspense and tension to a scene and has just placed the viewer on the edge of his or her seat.

 Halloween 2 also has some perceptive things to say about the media and how corrupt and unscrupulous they are.
-We see a reporter who says to a colleague to get a statement from any witnesses to Myers’ crimes.
-She adds that if they’re underage they will need the parent’s permission.
+We see a reporter say to a colleague to get a statement from any witnesses to Myers’ crimes.
+She adds that if they’re underage they will need their parent’s permission.
 She also adds that if they can’t get that they should get a statement anyway!
-As a sidenote, there was apparently a deleted scene in which this reporter was murdered by Myers which was maybe Rosenthal’s two fingers up to what he thought of the media.
+As a side note, there was apparently a deleted scene in which this reporter was murdered by Myers which was maybe Rosenthal’s two fingers up to what he thought of the media.

 Add to this that both Donald Pleasance and Jamie Lee Curtis are as excellent as ever in the film (check out the chase scene when Myers finally catches up with Laurie starting with the nurse being stabbed in the back by Michael.
 This is an AMAZING sequence.
 I love the fact that they made Laurie’s POV shots blurred because of the heavy meds she’s been placed on.
 Also, check out the shots of Myers strolling robotically after Strode and how genuinely unsettling it is, even when he’s tackling the stairs).